Boeing 737 MAX: Production slowdown and suspension

 From mid-April 2019, Boeing announced that it was temporarily cutting production of the 737 aircraft from 52 per month to 42 amid the 737 MAX groundings.
 Production of the LEAP-1B engine continued at an unchanged rate, enabling CFM to catch up its backlog within a few weeks.

 As the 737 MAX recertification moved into 2020, Boeing suspended production from January to conserve funds and prioritize stored aircraft delivery.
 The 737 MAX program was the company's largest source of profit.
 Around 80% of the 737 production costs involve payments to parts suppliers, which may be as low as per plane.
 After the announcement, Moody's cut Boeing's debt ratings in December, citing the rising costs due to the grounding and the production halt including financial support to suppliers and compensation to airlines and lessors which could lower the program's margins and cash generation for years.
 The rating agency also warned that the production halt would have wide and harmful impact to the whole aerospace and defense supply chain and the ramp-up would be slower than previously anticipated.
 CFM International reduced production of the LEAP-1B for the 737 MAX, in favor of the LEAP-1A for the Airbus A320neo, but was prepared to meet demand for both aircraft.

 Boeing did not publicly say how long the suspension would last.
 The last pre-suspension fuselages entered final assembly in early January 2020.
 Boeing was reported to internally expect production to be halted for at least 60 days.
-Industry observers began to question if Boeing's projection of record production rate of 57 per month would ever be reached.
 In early April, the COVID-19 pandemic led Boeing to shut down its other airliner production lines and further delayed recertification of the MAX.